 3.Choose an image or video

-Image ads are the easiest to create and perform really well.
+Image ads are the easiest to create and perform well.
 When choosing an image, don’t think about making it look like an ad; think about making it look like a picture someone might see organically in their feed.

 Once again, keep your ideal client in mind here and choose media that will stand out and get their attention in the right way.